SoulcodeAgency/momo-web/IMPROVEMENTS.md

 Ideas for the far future

-* shadcn install "template" for the base setup
+* shadcn install "template" (json) for the base setup